Home > Spiritual Variant > Walking The Spiritual Variant

 map showing the route of the Spiritual Variant Camino, from Pontevedra to Padron

-Map showing the Spiritual Variant route on foot.
-Most pilgrims take the boat from Vilanova de Arousa on day 3.
+Map of the Spiritual Variant route – most pilgrims take the boat from Vilanova de Arousa on day 3.

 The History of the Spiritual Route